skip to main content

 However, partial exemption can be claimed for the total number of days that you were not an Australian tax resident during that tax year.

-If this is done, foreign sourced income will no longer need to be declared on your tax return, as not being an Australian tax resident means you are no longer liable to be tax on worldwide sourced income.
+If this is done, foreign sourced income will no longer need to be declared on your tax return, as not being an Australian tax resident means you are no longer liable to be taxed on worldwide-sourced income.
 This will only be the case if you do not return to reside in Australia on a permanent basis.

-Providing evidence to the Australian Taxation Office is what you will need to do in order to prove why you should no longer be classed as tax resident of Australia.
+In this case, you will need to provide evidence to the Australian Taxation Office to prove why you should no longer be classed as a tax resident of Australia.

-- Taking the stated tests above (reside, domicile, 183 day and commonwealth superannuation)
+• Taking the stated tests above (resides, domicile, 183 day and Commonwealth superannuation)

-- Cutting ties with your original Australian property to symbolize no interest or intentions of returning to reside in Australia at any point in the future (for example selling or leasing out these properties)
+• Cutting ties with your original Australian property to symbolise no interest or intentions of returning to reside in Australia at any point in the future (for example selling or leasing out these properties)

-- Providing them with evidence of frequent use of your foreign bank accounts, as opposed to your old Australian bank
+• Providing them with evidence of frequent use of your foreign bank accounts, as opposed to your Australian bank

 Temporary Australian tax residence and exemptions